ekhadley/subliminal/README.md

  - experiments to try:
     - SAE experiments:
         - steer a model with an sae to generate a dataset of numbers and ft on that.
+           - This actually works for gemma + lion system prompt + lion steering!
+             - currently trying without system prompt and for different animals.
         - replace activations of a finetuned model with those from the sae.
 Does the preference go away?
 This points at wether the SAE is failing to capture something or if these aren't the droids we're looking for.

     - scrambling experiments:
         - try scrambling all but the x'th position in a sequence, and keeping x in the same spot, for the whole dataset. still get transfer?